 - Actionable Feedback

-Sales meetings are a two-way street, and you should capitalize on those meetings to collect solid, actionable feedback from your team members.
+A successful sales meeting is a two-way street, and you should capitalize on those meetings to collect solid, actionable feedback from your sales reps.

 The exact nature of that feedback will vary, depending on the type of meeting you’re running.
-Nevertheless, feedback from your team members can give you a clear picture of the reality on the frontlines and inform your strategies.
+Nevertheless, feedback from your sales reps can give you a clear picture of the reality on the frontlines and inform your strategies.

 - Accurate, Clear Data